 We have audited the internal control over financial reporting of Potbelly Corporation and subsidiaries (the "Company") as of December 25, 2022, based on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 25, 2022, based on criteria established in Internal Control-Integrated Framework (2013) issued by the commission (COSO).
 In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 25, 2022, based on criteria established in Internal Control-Integrated Framework (2013) issued by COSO.